“This post may contain affiliate links. Please read my disclosure for more info.

 Most of what you’ll do to prepare your home for winter can be accomplished without calling an expert.
 But if you do find something beyond your abilities, you’ll have time to get the best deal rather than have to scramble.

-It’s nice to kick up your feet with a blanket on a cold, stormy day, but even nicer when you know your investment is protected.
+And it’ll be a lot nicer to kick up your feet with a blanket on a cold, stormy day knowing your investment is protected.